 Orchard House Gallery, once a small outlet for family artisans, quickly became a means of showcasing local and regional artists.

 The Earth Arts Festival began in 2003 and ran through 2006.
-Since 2007 the annual festival is known as Orchard Art Festival.
+Since 2007 the annual festival is known as the Baker Orchard Art Festival.

 The Orchard House is surrounded by lush gardens and whimsical sculptures, adding character and ambiance to the grounds, as well as providing plant life for bees, hummingbirds and butterflies.
 It offers a quiet space for relaxation and rest.